aroon812/EbayPlusPlus/README.md

     - Error Correction
     - Watch Button + Func
     - Update Item Db to include watchers
-    - Remove items from display that are expired
 5. Lukas Jimenez-Smith
     - New homepage
     - Css Styling